resetes12/HNS_modern/README.md

 - You can now decorate your Room!
 - TMs affected by modern moves, meaning that choosing Original will use original TM learneset.
 - Restored grass/footprints metatile behaviour from Modern Emerald.
-- Small bugfixes to the base game.
+- Small bugfixes to the base game: mostly tiles and collision to match Gen 3-like map design.

 # ORIGINAL Heart & Soul _readme.md_